 9. Financial Resources Federal Credit Union

 The FRFCU offers six different types of checking accounts.
 Their most basic, free online checking account comes with a free debit card, free foreign ATM usage, free access to over 55,000 Allpoint network ATMs, free online banking with bill pay, free mobile banking, free e-statements with online check images, free personalized checks, overdraft fee protection, no monthly maintenance fee, and no minimum daily balance.
-Clearly, this is one of the best free checking accounts.
+This is one of the best free checking accounts.

-Financial Resources Federal Credit Union Free Checking Account also allows you to use your debit card at any ATM nationwide without incurring any additional charges on non-FRFCU ATMs.
-Financial Resources charges may apply for use of another financial institution’s or ATM operator’s ATMs for accounts opened prior to July 18, 2016.
+Financial Resources Federal Credit Union Free Checking Account allows you to use your debit card at any ATM nationwide without incurring additional charges on non-FRFCU ATMs.

 Additionally, other financial institutions and/or ATM operators may charge for using their ATMs.
 You can access this account through online banking or mobile banking, which allows you to view balances and make transfers on the go—perfect for anyone who wants more convenience in their financial life!

 There are no monthly maintenance fees with these accounts.
-They offer free online banking, free mobile banking with mobile check deposits, and unlimited deposits and transfers.
+They offer free online banking, mobile banking with mobile check deposits, and unlimited deposits and transfers.

 See Related: Best Credit Builder Loans